- SAP and SAP consulting firms have a distinct way of blaming their clients when their oversold software fails to match promises.

 Background on Requirements That Were Unaddressed During the SAP Sales Process

-I was describing a major issue on SAP projects when it turns out that functionality that was thought to meet business requirements during the sales process doesn’t.
+I described a major issue on SAP projects when it turns out that functionality that was thought to meet business requirements during the sales process doesn’t.
 Of course, a vast number of details go unanalyzed during the sales process – and are deliberately hidden by SAP, so many mismatches between requirements and SAP functionality “appear” during implementation.

 By that time, the company has made the investment and then must customize the software to make it work.
 If SAP is the active at the implementing company (rather than letting a consulting company take most of the work) SAP will fight aggressively to hide this fact as long as possible.
 I have been pressured several times by SAP to help them cover up for the mistakes of their salespeople.
 At one company, I was asked to “get creative” in cobbling together “standard” SAP functionality in a way that would somehow meet the business requirement – a requirement that SAP’s software could simply not meet.
 Another tactic they will use is to state that the requirement is not legitimate because all SAP functionality is based upon best practices; so therefore, the requirement is not a best practice.
 I have demonstrated that this is just a political tactic and has no validity.
 More on this can be found in the following article.